rrtechconnect/Biomedical-Signal-Processing/BCI_SSVEP/README.md

 ACKNOWLEDGEMENT:

-This work was carried out at BRAIN COMPUTER INTERFACE LABORATORY, RAMAN RESEARCH INSTITUTE, BANGALORE under the guidance of Dr. Hema Ramachandran, Dr. Ramesh, Mrs.Sujatha as part of my M.Tech Internship.
+This work was carried out at BRAIN COMPUTER INTERFACE LABORATORY, RAMAN RESEARCH INSTITUTE, BANGALORE under the guidance of Dr. Hema Ramachandran, Dr. Ramesh, Mrs.Sujatha.
+This work was done as part of my M.Tech Internship at BCI lab.

 RESULTS